Premera RNHI

 Republic, the county seat of Ferry County, has a population of 1,182 residents.
 It’s a wonderful place to live and work and offers a multitude of scenic attractions and abundant wildlife.
 Republic has many beautiful parks and hosts the annual Ferry County Fair.
 Residents and visitors enjoy fishing, camping, ATV adventures, birding, hiking, and hunting.
 With an average snowfall of 43 inches a year, winter sports enthusiasts have ample opportunities to go snowmobiling and snowshoeing.

-Centralia, Chehalis, and Tenino, Washington
+Tenino, Washington

 Valley View Health Center (VVHC) is a non-profit, federally qualified health center that began in 2004 and is now providing quality health care throughout its 13 locations serving patients across three counties.
 Each location provides health care to distinct and varying populations within their surrounding rural communities they serve.
 If you are a fellow of Valley View, there will be scheduled opportunities to work in each of its clinic locations throughout the year.
 The Valley View Health Center Administration is located in Chehalis, Washington.
 Chehalis is about 5.55 square miles nestled in the valley of forested hills with the Chehalis River winding through the city.
 The city offers easy access to Interstate 5 and is almost exactly halfway between Seattle, WA and Portland, OR.
 Chehalis’ historic downtown and businesses are situated on the east side of the freeway with the west side offering parks, subdivisions, farmland, and shopping district.
 The mild summers make it a great location to explore the numerous hiking/biking trails in the hills that have vantage points to see Mount Rainer, Mount St. Helen, and Mount Adams.
 The population from the 2010 census (most recent data) was 7,259.